 There’s nothing like microfiber for cleaning just about any surface in and about the house.
-If you’ve never used a microfiber cloth, you’re going to be amazed by how fast and efficiently you can clean.
+If you’ve never used a microfiber cloth, you will be amazed by how fast and efficiently you can clean.
 But there are a few tips and tricks for the best success.

-Housecleaning and car washing—they’re chores that most of us love to hate.
-Who would have thought there could ever be a better way to scrub things clean than using good old soap and water plus an old, ratty cotton cloth?
+Housecleaning and car washing are chores that most of us love to hate.
+Who would have thought there could be a better way to scrub things clean than using good old soap and water and an old, ratty cotton cloth?

 Microfiber cloths get things looking far cleaner in a lot less time.
 Especially windows, mirrors, and stainless steel.
 And drying dishes.
 It’s not really magic—it’s science.

-Microfibers, made of polyester and polyamide, are able to attach themselves to even the smallest, most microscopic dirt particles—ones that normal cloth fibers (gigantic in comparison) rudely brush past.
-If these forces were visible, you’d be able to see that there’s a kind of “adhesive” attraction between those teeny tiny fibers and dirt.
+Microfibers, made of polyester and polyamide, are able to attach themselves to even the smallest, most microscopic dirt particles—ones that standard cloth fibers (gigantic in comparison) rudely brush past.
+If these forces were visible, you’d see a “adhesive” attraction between those tiny fibers and dirt.
 And even though you cannot see the microfibers, you can feel them.

-For household dusting, use a microfiber cloth as you would a traditional dusting rag.
+Use a microfiber cloth as you would a traditional dusting rag for household dusting.
 But look how differently it works.
 A regular rag moves dust from one spot to another.
 But a microfiber cloth?
 It acts like a magnet.
 You have to see this.

-Use a damp microfiber cloth to clean virtually any hard surface.
-Try it on your bathroom and kitchen surfaces and you’ll be amazed at the results.
+Use a slightly damp microfiber cloth to clean virtually any hard surface.
+Try it on your bathroom and kitchen surfaces.
+You’ll be amazed at the results.

-If you’re dealing with a fairly dirty situation, follow this two-step practice: Use a regular cloth and soapy water or your favorite all-purpose cleaner to wash all the dirt off first.
+If you’re dealing with a fairly dirty situation, follow this two-step practice: Use a regular cloth, soapy water, or your favorite all-purpose cleaner to first wash off all the dirt.
 Rinse.
 Now, polish over it with your damp microfiber cloth.